pruthakjoshi/pruthakjoshi.github.io/aboutme.md

 	<figcaption>The team participating in URC at the Mars Desert Research Station at Utah, U.S.A</figcaption>
 </figure>

-I joined the team in my sophomore year as a Junior Design Engineer, where I worked on the robotic arm subsytem, optimising the design of the links and the gripper.
-In my junior year, I led the robotic arm subsystem to make a carbon-fibre based 3-link arm consisting of 6 degrees of freedom.
-During my senior year, I got the opportunity to become the team leader, overlooking the system integration and other logistical and financial challenges.
-In the same year, I led the team to 4th position in the Indian Rover Design Challenge, the team's best position ever in any international competition.
+I joined the team in my sophomore year as a Junior Design Engineer and went on to assume the role of Team Leader in my senior year.
+As the Team Leader, I led the team to 4th position in Indian Rover Design Challenge 2020, the team's best ever position in any international competition.
+Being in the team taught me what it means to be an engineer - to get things done while optimising the use of available resources.

 - ISMP and DAMP